TechWilli/react-form-components/README.md

 # React Form Components

-In this project I created some form inputs in React to practice some concepts as event handlers, form rules, among other things.
+In this project I created some form inputs using React to practice concepts as event handlers, form rules, among other things.

 Here is some of the components you will find here: